Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Empirical Application

 \subsection{Findings}

-Our propensity score model is a non-homogeneous Poisson point process with intensity $\lambda(\omega) = \bbeta^\top \bm X_t(\omega)$, where $\bm X_t(\omega)$ includes temporal splines, an indicator for a surge period of airstrikes, and 32 spatial or spatio-temporal surfaces.
-The spatio-temporal surfaces correspond to observed airstrikes, insurgent attacks, and shows of force (i.e., simulated bombing raids designed to deter insurgents) patterns from the last day, week, and month (9 surfaces), and the amount of aid spent (in US dollars) in each Iraqi district in the past month (1 surface).
-Time-invariant spatial covariates include distance from major cities, road networks and rivers (3 surfaces), population size (logged, measured in 2003; 1 surface), and distances from local settlements in each of the Iraqi districts (18 surfaces).
-In \cref{a:sec:ps_prediction}, we evaluate the appropriateness of the propensity score model using out-of-sample prediction, and find that the fitted model captures the general trend of airstrikes in different governorates.

-Using the estimated propensity scores, we construct the pseudo-outcomes after truncating the IPW weights at the $95^{th}$ percentile and based on the stabilized weights.
-For our analysis, we divide Iraq into a grid of $128\times 128$ equally sized rectangular pixels, with each pixel measuring a geographical area of approximately 9 km by 8 km.
-We compute pseudo-outcomes for each pixel, and the moderator value is assigned based on the Iraqi district to which the pixel's centroid belongs.
-The choice of a $128\times 128$ grid reflects a reasonable balance between computational cost and spatial resolution.

-For the analysis with binary aid, we consider the model $ \tau_{t,\bm{h_1},\bm{h_2}}(r;\bbeta_t) =\beta_{t,0}+\beta_{t,1} r $ for each time period, where $r$ is the indicator variable for receiving aid in the previous month.
-Given that the moderator is a binary variable, we need not consider the possibility of model misspecification in this case.
+In this section, we present the results for static interventions.
+The corresponding results for adaptive interventions are shown in \cref{a:sec:add_adaptive}.
+For the analysis with binary aid, we consider the model $ \tau_{t,\bm{h}_1,\bm{h}_2}(r;\bbeta_t) =\beta_{t,0}+\beta_{t,1} r $ for each time period, where $r$ is the indicator variable for receiving aid in the previous month.
+Given that the moderator is a binary variable, we need not consider the projection estimand in this case.
 Under this model, the CATE, $\shiftmean \beta_{t,1}$, represents the average difference, between pixels that received aid in the previous month and those that did not, in the effect of changing the stochastic intervention from $F^M_{h_1}$ to $F^M_{h_2}$.
 We multiply this value by the average number of pixels in a district, so that estimated quantities are interpreted as the estimated average moderation effect at the district level.